LovesTha/LovesTha.github.io/_posts/2006-03-09-new-look-same-crapness.markdown

   * Post heading perma-link to article.

 Ok actually that list was rather short, but its still annoying.
-Wonder how much longer till I move to rpd.cerberos.id.au and wordpress?
+Wonder how much longer till I move to rpd.cerberos.id.au and Wordpress?